 5) Laparoscopic skills training of surgical residents: a comparison of two proficiency-based independent approaches.

-Compared with 2018, the MIS readership in 2019 has been expanded to 147 countries/regions around the world.
-The journal also achieved the attention and support from outstanding experts worldwide, like Dr. Lee Swanstrom (Institute for Image Guided Surgery, Strasbourg, France; The Oregon Clinic, Portland, OR, USA.), Prof. Tetsu Fukunaga (Juntendo University Faculty of Medicine, Tokyo, Japan.) and Prof. Simone Ferrero (University of Genova, Italy.) joining our editorial board as members as well as Dr. Steven D. Wexner (Cleveland Clinic Florida, USA), Dr. John R. T. Monson (Center for Colon & Rectal Surgery, AdventHealth, USA.) etc. contributing to the journal (the experts listed are in no particular order).
+Compared with 2018, the MIS readership in 2019 was expanded to 147 countries/regions around the world.
+The journal also attracted the attention and support from outstanding experts worldwide, like Dr. Lee Swanstrom (Institute for Image Guided Surgery, Strasbourg, France; The Oregon Clinic, Portland, OR, USA), Prof. Tetsu Fukunaga (Juntendo University Faculty of Medicine, Tokyo, Japan) and Prof. Simone Ferrero (University of Genova, Italy) joining our editorial board as members as well as Dr. Steven D. Wexner (Cleveland Clinic Florida, USA), Dr. John R. T. Monson (Center for Colon & Rectal Surgery, AdventHealth, USA), etc. contributing to the journal (the experts listed are in no particular order).

 The looks of the old & new websites:

 The new online system is with full functionality from receiving manuscripts to publishing articles online.
-It has been enabled at the same time when the journal website is launched.
-You may also have a look at: https://www.oaemesas.com/mis/.
+It has been enabled since the journal website was launched.
+You can also have a look at: https://www.oaemesas.com/mis/.